topcoder-platform/legacy-submission-processor/ReadMe.md

 ## Mock Api

 Mock api is under `test/mock` folder.
 You can use command `npm run mock-api` to start the server.
-It is extracted from [legacy-processor-module](https://github.com/topcoder-platform/legacy-processor-module/blob/develop/mock/mock-api.js).
-Consider it will be used in later development, I don't modify it(reduce the useless code).

 ## Local Deployment with Docker